Stroke patients who experience poor memory or impaired thinking may benefit from cognitive exercises.

 Let’s start with a quick explanation of why these exercises are important during recovery.
-Then, we’ll get straight to the activities.

 How to Improve Memory and Thinking with Cognitive Exercises

-If you need help with cognitive rehabilitation after stroke, it’s a good idea to work with a speech-language pathologist.
-These experts can help diagnose your problem areas and help create a treatment plan just for you.
+If you need help with cognitive rehabilitation after a stroke, it’s a good idea to work with a speech-language pathologist.
+These experts can help diagnose your problem areas and create a treatment plan just for you.

 Cognitive Training Exercises for Stroke Patients